Darren Millar: Third Senedd

 In 2006, Millar was selected to contest the Clwyd West seat.
-During a hustings in April of 2007, Millar allegedly described homosexuality as a sin, and stated he believed that creationism should be taught in science lessons.
+During a hustings in April 2007, Millar allegedly described homosexuality as a sin, and stated he believed that creationism should be taught in science lessons.
 Millar alleged that he had been misrepresented, and stated that he did not believe anyone should be discriminated against on the basis of sexuality, and stated that "school governors, parents and teachers should have flexibility in their curriculum".
 He was successfully elected to the Clwyd West seat, unseating the incumbent Labour MS, Alun Pugh.
 Pugh was the only Cabinet Minister to be defeated in the election.

 After his election to the Senedd in 2007, Millar was appointed Shadow Minister for Environment and Planning by Nick Bourne.
 While in this role he campaigned for targets to reduce emissions, supported the banning of single-use plastic bags, and was supportive of investment in biofuels.
 He also initially said that fear of flooding must not prevent construction on floodplains, but that "you've also got to look at strengthening our flood defences", but later supported a ban on building on floodplains, and a substantial increase in spending on flood defences.

 He was critical of the Welsh Government's provision of free prescriptions, saying it would lead to prescription tourism, and that he was aware of caravan owners who registered with GPs in his constituency to avoid paying charges.

 He served in this role until February 2009, when he was moved to be Shadow Minister for Communities and Local Government.
 In November 2010, he was appointed Shadow Minister for Economy and Transport.